fluct/fluct/README.md

 ```

 ### fluct server
-Launches a local web server that behaves like Amazon API Gateway and Amazon Lambda for development use.
+Launches a local web server that behaves like Amazon API Gateway for development use.
 You'll use this any time you want to access your web application in your local machine.

 ```